janglos/janglos.github.io/_pages/experience.md

 ### Product Owner | NXP Semiconductors
 2023 - now

 Product owner of automotive grade time synchronization stack (gPTP - generalized Precision Time Protocol).
-Responsible for product representation, roadmap planning, and the backlog prioritization.
+Responsible for product representation, roadmap planning, and backlog prioritization.
 Successfully scaled the execution to support multiple targets - started from 3 developers and 1 tester, scaled to 9 developers and 4 testers.

 ### Team Leader | Garrett – Advancing Motion
 2022 – 2023

-Leading a team of Data Analysts and Data Scientists.
+I was leading a team of Data Analysts and Data Scientists.
 Responsible for providing data-oriented services in automotive cybersecurity (Intrusion Detection System) and prognostics.

 ### Algorithm Development Engineer | Garrett – Advancing Motion
 2021 - 2022